 6. Run your service

-Local: Start Anvil, WAVS, and deploy Eigenlayer
+Local: Start Anvil, WAVS, and deploy service manager

 - Create a

-file for your project by copying over the example with the following command:
+.envfile for your project by copying over the example with the following command:

 cp .env.example .env